OOfScope/WSI-Preprocessing-Framework/README.md

 ### Initial setup

-Let's assume that we start from a synthetic parent dataset made up of WSI `4096x4096` with their respective masks with values going from 0 to (n_classes - 1), recall the [diffinfinite](https://arxiv.org/abs/2306.13384) paper which reports that we can choose a generation on 5 classes or on 10 classes
+Let's assume that we start from a synthetic parent dataset made up of WSI `4096x4096` with their respective masks with values going from 0 to (n_classes - 1), recall the [diffinfinite](https://arxiv.org/abs/2306.13384) paper which reports that we can choose a generation on 5 classes or 10 classes

 > example starting synth wsi (ω=3, 4096x4096)